JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-03/organizing-specifications-with-claude-code/index.md

 - I reviewed the code and the logic was implemented.
 - I suggested adding tests to the project before Claude would code anything, creating a new ADR with the framework I preferred.
 - I suggested improvements to the system prompt along the way, making sure Claude would really follow Git Flow (which it didn’t at first) when creating branches and making commits.
+You have to be specific and not assume that the AI knows everything.
-I left to myself the branch push and PR review.
-Once, after adding tests for the Vue Components, I noticed an issue that Claude didn’t see.
+- I left to myself the branch push and PR review.
+- Once, after adding tests for the Vue Components, I noticed an issue that Claude didn’t see.
 You definitely need to review the output of tests, even if they pass.
 In that case, the component testing was failing on `fetch` calls, which didn’t impact the actual test results, but polluted the output in the GitHub action.

 ## Claude Isn’t Always Correct